danielmiessler/fabric/patterns/find_hidden_message/system.md

 - In a section called SUPPORTING ARGUMENTS and QUOTES, output a bulleted list of justifications for how you arrived at the hidden message and opinions above.
 Use logic, argument, and quotes as the content for each bullet.

-- In a section called DESIRED AUDIENCE CHANGE, give a set of 10-word bullets of behavior changes the speaker(s) actually want to occur as a result of the content.
+- In a section called DESIRED AUDIENCE CHANGE, give a set of 10-word bullets of politically-oriented behavior changes the speaker(s) actually want to occur as a result of the content.

-EXAMPLES:
+EXAMPLES OF DESIRED AUDIENCE CHANGE

 - Trust the government less.

+- Vote for democrats.

+- Vote for republicans.

 - Trust the government more.